mobility-es/Mobile-HTML5-Samples/hello-world/README.md

 #Hello World

 A basic single view application using the AIQ JS API.
-This Hello World application displays a simple read-only list of vehicles using AIQ DataSync module.
+This Hello World application updates the title in the navigation bar once it's loaded.

 **Applies To**